groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 software pre-installed.
-We have chosen to use the [Tiny Core Linux](http://tinycorelinux.net/) operating system because it is regularly updated with a minimal installation (12 megabytes) including only the Linux kernel, busybox and a few boot scripts.
+We have chosen to use the [Tiny Core Linux](http://tinycorelinux.net/) operating system because it is regularly updated with a minimal installation (12 megabytes) including only the Linux kernel, Busyox and a few boot scripts.
 No service is started by default
-- Additional dependances are avoided wherever possible.
+- Additional dependencies are avoided wherever possible.
 For example, perl, python, ... are not installed as the scripting language `ash` is already available.
 - Each of the machines of the DSAS has two network interfaces, with one